Empowering Wellbeing Through Lived Experience

 Personal Effectiveness: Handling Conflict

 Ali is a Leadership and Mental Wellbeing Coach, Trainer, and founder of ABCoaching.
 Drawing on 30+ years of senior leadership experience across government, public, and educational sectors, she supports individuals and teams to build confidence, resilience, and wellbeing.
-In this session,

 Ali Bond